 Evidence is somewhat stronger on the benefits of spinal manipulation for people with headaches originating from nerve or muscular problems in the neck.
 Some researchers believe that tension-type headaches relieved by spinal manipulation are probably caused by neck problems.

 There has been little research on evaluating the benefits of physical therapy for tension-type headache.
 Sessions with a physical therapist might help in teaching specific exercises for strengthening and stretching muscles or improving posture.
 A physical therapist may also be able to advise on ergonomic changes for the workplace environment.

 Several reviews of clinical trials of acupuncture suggest that it may have some benefit for tension headaches.

 Acupuncture, hypnosis and biofeedback are all alternative ways to control pain.
 Acupuncture involves the insertion of tiny sterile needles, slightly thicker than a human hair, at specific points on the body.

 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
-Always check with your doctor before using any herbal remedies or dietary supplements.
-Never give herbal remedies or dietary supplements to children without first consulting a doctor.
+Always check with your provider before using any herbal remedies or dietary supplements.
+Never give herbal remedies or dietary supplements to children without first consulting the pediatrician.

 The following are special concerns for people taking these herbs: